MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 > [!IMPORTANT]
 > - The add-in is only available for existing Project Service Automation customers who either have active usage of the addin or have projects that are currently outside the supported limits of Project for the Web.
+> - The add-in cannot be used to edit projects created using Project for the Web.
 > - To use SharePoint document management to store your [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] files for [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] projects, your [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] admin will need to turn on document management.
 > - The [!INCLUDE[pn_ms_dyn_365_psa_for_ms_project](../includes/pn-ms-dyn-365-psa-for-ms-project.md)] is only compatible with [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] 2016 Professional Edition.